VerifyTests/Verify.EmailPreviewServices/readme.md

  * Generating a a single device (GmailFirefox) takes ~20sec.
  * Generating previews for 5 devices (OutlookWebChrome, Outlook2019, Outlook2016, iPhone13, and GmailFirefox) takes ~25sec.

+**While this may seem slow compared to other tests, it is orders of magnitude faster than having to test previews manually.
+It is also less error prone than manual testing**

 Execution will timeout after 6min and throw an exception.